USD/JPY Forecast: General bullish sentiment surrounds USD/JPY in 2023 amidst new debt policy

 The rising US Treasury yields drove the reversal in USD/JPY as this exchange rate is closely correlated with the treasuries.
 The recent spike in US Treasury yields supported the greenback that ultimately lifted the USD/JPY pair.
 The pair is also known as a riskier asset and tends to decline during the increased safe-haven appeal.
 In April, the risk-off market sentiment driven by the surging geopolitical tensions between the US & China and the US & Russia increased concerns about global economic recovery, weighing on the USD/JPY pair.

 The increased demand for a safe-haven asset like the Japanese yen against the US dollar tends to drive the USD/JPY pair lower during risk-off market sentiment.
-The growth projections from the International Monetary Fund (IMF) for both countries for 2021 and 2022 have improved.
-According to the latest growth projections from the IMF, the United States’ economy is expected to grow by 5.1% in 2021 and 3.6% in 2022 after contracting -4.7% in 2020.
+According to our Japanese Yen forecast, the growth projections from the International Monetary Fund (IMF) for both countries for 2021 and 2022 have improved.
+According to the latest growth projections from the IMF, the United States economy is expected to grow by 5.1% in 2021 and 3.6% in 2022 after contracting -4.7% in 2020.
 At the same time, the economy of Japan is expected to grow by 3.3% in 2021 and 2.5% in 2022 against a 4.8% contraction in 2020.

 Factors Affecting USD/JPY